CloudLabs-MOC/CloudLabs-SEED/Cryptography/MD5-Collision-Attack-Lab/MD5-Collision-Attack-Lab.md

 }
 ```

 You may choose to work at the source code level, i.e., generating two versions of the above C program, such that after compilation, their corresponding executable files have the same MD5 hash value.
 However, it may be easier to directly work on the binary level.
-You can put some arbitrary values in thexyzarray, compile the above code to binary.
+You can put some arbitrary values in the xyz array, compile the above code to binary.
 Then you can use a hex editor tool to modify the content of thexyzarraydirectly in the binary file.
 Finding where the contents of the array are stored in the binary is not easy.
 However, if we fill the array with some fixed values, we can easily find them in the binary.
-For example, the following code fills the array with0x41, which is the ASCII value for letterA.
-It will not be difficult to locate 200A’s in the binary.
+For example, the following code fills the array with 0x41, which is the ASCII value for letter A. It will not be difficult to locate 200 A’s in the binary.

 ```
 unsigned char xyz[200] = {